A formula for the Entropy of the Convolution of Gibbs probabilities on the circle: Convolution of Gibbs probabilities

-\begin{theorem} Suppose $J_1$ is a Holder, $J_2$ is continuous and $\mu_2$ is the limit of the probabilities $\rho_n$ defined on (\ref{hu}).
-Then, the Jacobian $\tilde{J} $ of $\mu_1 * \mu_2$ is Holder and has the same Holder constant.
+\begin{corollary} Suppose $J_1$ is a H\"older, $J_2$ is continuous and $\mu_2$ is the limit of the probabilities $\rho_n$ defined on (\ref{hu}).
+Then, the Jacobian $\tilde{J} $ of $\mu_1 * \mu_2$ is H\"older and has the same H\"older constant.
 This means that convolution regularizes Jacobian.